krakintgithub/main/roadmap/Readme.md

 - Research the existing project incubators, organize research data to fit Krakin't
 - Look for project incubators that would help Krakint take-off
 - Deploy the miner
+- Setup the chat or the communication channels for the community